 (6) If, after resumption day, any land is declared by the regulations not to be part of the AK redevelopment area, a planning scheme that, but for subsection (2) or (3), would apply to the land, applies to the land.

+[Section 14 amended by No. 43 of 2005 s.
+53(4).]

 15. Certain planning schemes affecting redevelopment area not to operate until completion day

 (1) Any amendment made to the Metropolitan Region Scheme after resumption day and before completion day, in so far as it applies to the redevelopment area, has no effect until completion day.

-(2) A town planning scheme, or an amendment to such a scheme, made after resumption day and before completion day, in so far as it applies to the redevelopment area, has no effect until completion day.
+(2) A local planning scheme, or an amendment to such a scheme, made after resumption day and before completion day, in so far as it applies to the redevelopment area, has no effect until completion day.

-(3) Subject to subsections (1) and (2), this Act does not prevent an amendment referred to in subsection (1) or (2), or a town planning scheme referred to in subsection (2), being made after resumption day and before completion day so as to commence on completion day.
+(3) Subject to subsections (1) and (2), this Act does not prevent an amendment referred to in subsection (1) or (2), or a local planning scheme referred to in subsection (2), being made after resumption day and before completion day so as to commence on completion day.

+[Section 15 amended by No. 43 of 2005 s.
+53(5) and (6).]

 16. Certain local laws suspended

 (1) In this section —